music-suite/music-suite/docs/src/User-Guide.md

 The `Pitch` type has instances for the `Eq` and `Ord` type classes, representing equality and ordering respectively.

-Equality of pitches takes spelling into account, so e.g. `cs /= db` holds.
+As we have already seen, equality of pitches takes spelling into account, so e.g. `cs /= db` holds.
 There are many ways of defining orderings on pitches: the default ordering compares diatonic steps first, alteration second.

 ```haskell
 >>> sort [(cs :: Pitch), db, dbb]